wondering-packet/learning-vault/Git/KBs/KB006 - Conflict.md

 Conflicts are not an error; they are a necessary part of collaborative development.
 Their purpose is to prevent Git from making a potentially destructive or incorrect assumption about how to combine divergent changes.
 By stopping and requiring a manual resolution, Git ensures that the final code is a deliberate and correct combination of both branches' changes.

-#### **Analogy:**
+#### **Real world application**

-Imagine two people are editing the same shared document.

-- **Person A** changes a sentence on line 10.
-- **Person B** changes the _same sentence on line 10_ to something different.
-- When they try to combine their changes, the computer can't tell which version is correct.
-It will flag a conflict on line 10 and say, "I see two different versions of this sentence.
-I'm going to stop and let you decide which one to keep, or if you want to write a new one that combines both."
+In a team environment, multiple developers are often working on the same files.
+A conflict can occur when two developers make different changes to the same lines of code.
+For example, two developers might work on a user login file.
+One developer changes the email validation, while another changes the password validation on the same lines.
+Git will flag this as a conflict, forcing the developers to manually review the changes and decide how the final code should be written.
 #### **Example Commands:**

 - **Trigger a conflict (in a merge):**